1. Create an inviting course look and feel

 A high quality course look and feel:

-How your course looks and feels for students goes a long way in creating a vibrant (or empty) community.
-Students typically feel more comfortable, valued and encouraged to contribute within courses that feel warm and inviting.
+How your course looks and feels for learners goes a long way in creating a vibrant (or empty) community.
+Learners typically feel more comfortable, valued and encouraged to contribute within courses that feel warm and inviting.

 You can create a warm, inviting and appealing course look and feel, through the images that you use, the way you design and sequence course pages, and especially in the way you write instructions and explanations throughout.
 It's important to note, just because you're designing an online course, it doesn't mean you have to adopt a serious and heavy tone!